rickellis/Astro/README.md

 ---

-### Sun Times All
+### Sun Events

-Returns a variety of solar times.
+Similar to the getTimes method abobve, only it returns much more details times.

     var lon = 34.05361
     var lat = -118.24550

-    var times = A.get.sunTimesAll(new Date, lat, lon)
+    var times = A.Get.sunEvents(new Date, lat, lon)

 Takes four arguments: